gobeyondidentity/customer-docs/docs/secure-work/integration-guides/mdm-guides/jamf-pro-integration.md

 4. Create a rule to deny authentication if the device is not in a “managed state.”
     ![](/images/policy/jamf_not_managed_deny.PNG)
 5. Click Add.
 The rule is added to the Policy Rules list.
-6. To permanently save the rule, click [Publish Rule](../Secure_Work/Admin_Functions/Policy/Publishing_Rules.htm).
+6. To permanently save the rule, click [Publish Rule]<!-- (../Secure_Work/Admin_Functions/Policy/Publishing_Rules) -->.

 #### Step 4.
 Test the MDM Authentication Policy

 1. Log into the Beyond Identity Admin Console from a computer that is enrolled in Jamf Pro and then from a computer that is not enrolled in Jamf Pro.

 2. Confirm that the policy behavior is as expected.